Up! (1976 film): Production

 In the early 1970s, Russ Meyer made two flops in a row, The Seven Minutes and Black Snake, before returning to his older style with Supervixens.
 He said, "I'm back to big bosoms, square jaws, lotsa action and the most sensational sex you ever saw.
 I'm back to what I do best - erotic, comedic sex, sex, sex - and I'll never stray again."

 Supervixens was a hit, and Meyer said afterwards, "I plan to stick to what I know works and make one X picture after the next and be even more outrageous with sex and keep pushing the boundaries further and further."

 "Sure, it appeals to prurient interest," said Meyer.
 "Why not appeal to prurient interest?"

 The film starred Kitten Natividad, who Meyer would become romantically involved with.
 Natividad later said she "loved" making the film.
 She was comfortable with the nudity, "but what was uncomfortable was when he would direct me and I had all these big, big lines and he would say, "don't blink" and I was facing the sun and my eyes would get dry...
 It was uncomfortable making it because I sat on trees that had ants crawling up my ass."

 The movie took place and was filmed in and about a small cabin on Salmon Creek near Miranda in Northern California at the summer cabin of Wilfred Bud Kues, listed as part of the movies' production team and a life-long friend of Russ Meyer, having met at the Alameda Naval Air Station during World War II, and mentioned in Russ' tremendous three-volume life story.
 Bud's 1953 International pick-up and the appearance in the film of the actual town of Miranda Postmaster William Bill Klute were quite real, and still are memories of the older residents of the small Humbolt County town of Miranda.

 Meyer said he found "there was a lot of objection to the violence" in the film.
 "I always felt that they would take it in the manner I presented it.
 That if a man got a double-bitted axe buried in his chest, he could still wrench it out, run 100 yards and kill a giant with a chainsaw.
 But they just took it very seriously.
 So what I've done is to kind of ape the violence that I've had before, and it seems to get a good reaction."

 Meyer said the film cost almost as much as Ultravixens "simply because I had to do so many inserts and so forth.
 The cost of additional shooting can be very substantial.
 You have to consider the escalation of lab costs."

 Reception

 Meyer later said he was "not particularly" pleased with the film.
 "At the time I was fairly pleased, but I see a lot of reasons why it was not as successful as Supervixen is."

-Said to be one of Meyer's most sexually progressive films, Filmink notes that "half the characters... are bisexual."
+Up! is said to be one of Meyer's most sexually progressive films.
+Filmink notes that "half the characters... are bisexual."